orbeon/orbeon-forms-doc/FAQ-~-Other-Technical-Questions.md

 > [[Home]] ▸ [FAQ](./FAQ)

-## Configuration

-### How can I remove the sample applications from my Orbeon Forms deployment?
+## How can I remove the sample applications from my Orbeon Forms deployment?

 See [[Creating a Production WAR|Installation ~ Creating a Production WAR]]

-### How can I remove Form Runner / Form Builder from my Orbeon Forms deployment?
+## How can I remove Form Runner / Form Builder from my Orbeon Forms deployment?

 Under the WAR file's `WEB-INF/lib` directory, remove:

 - if you are not using Form Builder: `orbeon-form-builder.jar`
 - if you are using neither Form Builder nor Form Runner: `orbeon-form-runner.jar`

-### How can I know which version of Orbeon Forms I am running?
+## How can I know which version of Orbeon Forms I am running?

 You can set the following property in your `properties-local.xml`: